swarmnyc/swarm-sercret/README.md

-SWARM-BOT5000
+SWARMsecret
 ===========================
-Tour friendly neighborhood anonymous tweet bot.
+Your friendly neighborhood anonymous tweet web app.

-Simply connect a Twitter account through OAuth and a Widget, deploy, and let anyone on the internet tweet from it anonymously.
+Simply connect a Twitter account through OAuth (config.php) and import ad Feed Widget data-widget-id (pummle.php), deploy, and let anyone on the internet tweet from it anonymously.
 Super fun at parties.
-Give it a spin at http://swarmnyc.com/experiments/twitter-anonymous-tweet-bot
+Give it a spin at http://swarmnyc.com/experiments/swarm-secret-anonymous-twitter/

 For our other experiments head to http://swarmnyc.com/expriments